Kelly Graves: Rankings

 In 2005, Gonzaga was ranked 23rd in the nation, which was its highest ranking ever in the polls.
 At the end of the 2009–2010 season, the Zags was ranked 12th in the final poll, which was their highest ranking ever in the polls.
 At the end of the 2010–2011 season, the Zags was ranked 8th in the final poll, which is their highest ranking ever in the polls.

 Regular season by years

 St. Mary's Gaels (1997–2000)

 Graves led the Gaels to a winning season in the first season of coaching with a 19–9, 9–4 in WCC play, tied for fourth in the conference.
 The next year, Graves led the Gaels to their first ever NCAA tournament with a 27–7 record and tied for 1st in the WCC regular season conference.
-In his final year as coach of the Gaels, Graves led the Gaels to a NIT tournament and lost in the second round.
+In his final year as coach of the Gaels, Graves led the Gaels to a WNIT and lost in the second round.